mi5hmash/LimebrellaSharp/README.md

 # :fire: Issues
 All the problems I've encountered during my tests have been fixed on the go.
 If you find any other issues (which I hope you won't) feel free to report them [there](https://github.com/mi5hmash/LimebrellaSharp/issues).

+> [!TIP]
+> This application creates a log file that may be helpful in troubleshooting.
+It can be found in the same directory as the executable file.
+Application stores up to two log files from the most recent sessions.

 ## [ISSUE] Game doesn’t detect SaveData file\s on Steam
 If you purchased the game on Steam and it doesn’t detect your re‑signed SaveData files after you’ve placed them in the correct folder, the issue is usually that a valid `remotecache.vdf` file also needs to be generated.